algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 }
 ```

-[Theoretically](#appendix), this randomized binary search is expected to do $2 \cdot \ln 2 \approx 1.35$ times more comparisons than the normal one, but in practice, the running time goes ~6x on large arrays:
+[Theoretically](#appendix-random-binary-search), this randomized binary search is expected to do 30-40% more comparisons than the normal one, but on a real computer, the running time goes ~6x on large arrays:

 ![](../img/search-random.svg)